 Position the overlap in an inconspicuous place and ensure that they are at least 2 inches (5cm) away from a corner.

-If you need to sew piping around a curve, simply put a few clips into your piping edge being careful not to cut across the stitching.
+If you are sewing piping around a curve, simply put a few clips into your piping edge being careful not to cut across the stitching.
+Don’t clip the fabric underneath until after your item has been made up as it would make it more difficult to sew.

 How to Sew Piping Around a Corner

-For a corner, put a few clips into the corner to release the tension and bend it around.
+For a sewing piping around a corner, put a few clips into the corner to release the tension and bend it around.
 Like the curve, just be careful not to clip past the stitching lines.
+Once again, don’t cut through the underneath fabric.

 Pin the second piece of fabric with right side down and raw edges matching.